openwaterevap/evap-docs/docs/contact.md

 OWEN is a collaborative initiative that brings together academic and applied research expertise from DRI, Texas A&M University, Virginia Tech University, Reclamation, and NASA to improve the understanding and estimation of reservoir evaporation.
-For more information on OWEN, including ongoing projects, upcoming initiatives, and potential collaborations please contact one of the project leads below.
+For more information on OWEN, including ongoing projects, upcoming initiatives, and potential collaborations, please contact one of the project leads below.

 ## Dr. Justin Huntington